Make a complaint

 The Parliamentary and Health Service Ombudsman investigates complaints from patients or their relatives if they receive poor service from government departments and other public bodies, including the NHS.

 The NHS Complaints Advocacy Service offers free independent and confidential advice to help people make a complaint or express a concern about the trust or any other NHS service.
-They can provide help to make a complaint, and give advice about using the complaints system.
+They can provide help with making a complaint and give advice about using the complaints system.
 They can offer support to help you through the complaints process.